FallingColors/hexdummy/README.md

 - Improve documentation.
 - Investigate https://github.com/headlesshq/mc-server-test more.
 From the logs, it seems like the Fabric server test might not actually be loading any mods?
 - Fix the CI tests in this repository.
+- Figure out how to publish to CurseForge/Modrinth/GitHub without having to build the mod again.